onropepro/OnRope.pro/server/help-content/modules/resident-portal.md

 **Q: How long does photo upload take?**
 A: Photos typically upload within 30 seconds.
 You can check status in your feedback history.

+**Q: How do I know when technicians are working?**
+A: Check the Notices tab for official work schedules with specific dates and requirements.

+**Q: Can I track progress on my building's project?**
+A: Yes, the Progress tab shows real-time completion percentages for each building elevation.

 ## Related Modules